-A graduate of the University of Maryland with a BA in Economics (with Honors, with concentrations in Econometrics and Applied Mathematics), he holds advanced degrees from Troy State University (Master of Science in Business Management (MBA equivalent)), Wesley Theological Seminary (Master of Divinity with Honors, Wesley Merit Fellow with a concentration in Systematic Theology, and graduate teaching assistant in Theology and Methodist History), St. Mary’s Seminary and University (Graduate Certificate in Spiritual Theology); and the Graduate Theological Foundation, in affiliation with the University of Oxford, UK (Doctor of Ministry in Pastoral Theology and Ph.D. in Philosophical Theology).
-His doctor of philosophy dissertation, successfully defended on September 10, 2001, was titled “The Search for Peaceful Community: A Comparative Analysis of the Thinking of Howard Thurman and Martin Luther King, Jr.” Dr. Hunt has completed two years of additional studies in Philosophy at the University of Oxford, UK (concentrating in social/political philosophy), and in 2004 he completed a three-year post-doctoral fellowship in Pastoral Theology at the Center of Theological Inquiry, Princeton, NJ., and has completed a post-Graduate Certificate program in Advanced Leadership at the Institute of Certified Professional Managers, James Madison University (he holds the credential of Certified Manager).
-He has also completed training in CoActive leadership coaching with the Coaches Training Institute, San Rafael, California, and the Life Coaching Certification Program with the Life Coaching Institute, Costa Mesa, California (he holds the credential of Certified Professional Life Coach).
+A graduate of the University of Maryland (BA in Economics, with a concentration in Econometrics, with Honors), he holds advanced degrees from Troy State University (MBA), Wesley Theological Seminary (Master of Divinity, with Honors, and Wesley Merit Fellow, with a concentration in Systematic Theology), St. Mary’s Seminary and University (Graduate Certificate in Spiritual Theology), and the Graduate Theological Foundation, in affiliation with the University of Oxford, UK (Doctor of Ministry in Pastoral Theology and Ph.D. in Philosophical Theology).
+In 2004, he completed a three-year post-doctoral fellowship in Pastoral Theology at the Center of Theological Inquiry, Princeton, NJ, and has completed two years of additional studies in Philosophy at the University of Oxford, UK., and post-doctoral studies in Transformational Leadership at Bethel University, St. Paul, MN.
+He has also completed a post-Graduate Certificate program in Advanced Leadership at the Institute of Certified Professional Managers, James Madison University (he holds the credential of Certified Manager), and has completed training in CoActive leadership coaching with the CoActive Training Institute, San Rafael, California, and the Life Coaching Certification Program with the Life Coaching Institute, Costa Mesa, CA (he holds the credential of Certified Professional Life Coach).
 Both of these programs are International Coach Federation affiliated and approved.
-He is a Distinguished Graduate of the U.S. Army Officer Candidate School, Fort Benning, Georgia, and has completed residency programs in clinical pastoral counseling at Walter Reed Medical Center in Washington, DC and Johns Hopkins University Hospital in Baltimore, MD.
-He is a member of the American Academy of Religion, the American Philosophical Association, and the Oxford Philosophical Society.
-In May 2016, he was the recipient of the Society of John Wesley Award of Merit and inducted into the Society of John Wesley, which is the highest honor bestowed on an alumnus of Wesley Theological Seminary.
+He has completed additional training in Advanced Strategic Leadership Coaching at the Harvard Extension School, Cambridge, MA.